What is a Car’s Rear End or Rear Differential?

 What is a car’s rear end?

 A rear end, which is the colloquial term for a car’s rear differential, earns its name from its position at the back, or “rear,” of the vehicle.
+So what does a rear differential do?
 This critical component handles delivering power from the engine to the rear wheels.
 It also enables the wheels to rotate at different speeds.

 Parts of a differential